harago/soccer-league/README.txt

 3. Write letters to files:
 ANSWER:earlier i included everybody's practice times.
 Now changed to team-specific schedules

-4.Name of the letter should be formatted like 'firstname_lastname.txt'
+4.Name of the letter should be formatted like 'firstname_lastname.txt'.
+Should be lowercased
 ANSWER: underscore was missing. fixed